JeschkeLab/DeerLab/docsrc/source/api/selregparam.rst

 			alpha = selregparam(args,'HuberParam',2.5)

 - ``'GlobalWeights'`` - Weights for global analysis Array of weighting coefficients for the individual signals in global fitting regularization.
 If not specified, the global fit weights are automatically computed according to their contribution to ill-posedness.
-The weights must be normalized such that the sum over all weights equals one.
+Weight values do not need to be normalized.
 The same number of weights as number of input signals is required.

     *Default:* [*empty*]